iservicesmx/iservices.rssdocument/README.txt

 0.4.1 (unreleased)
 ------------------
-- Added MANIFEST.in so all files included when creating an egg from this package
+- Added MANIFEST.in so all files included when creating an egg from this package [kcleong]

 0.4 (unreleased)
 ..................